 Tortillas are a great way to make quick and easy meals, but if your family eats a lot of them, store-bought tortillas can easily blow your grocery budget.

-Luckily, there’s an easy solution that will save you time and money in the long run.
-And you won’t ever have to worry about running out of tortillas again!
+Luckily, there’s an easy solution that will save money in the long run.
 All you need is a good sale, a little time, some freezer bags, and a little freezer space for this freezer-friendly food.

-Freezing your tortillas is a simple way to keep them on hand when you need them most.
+Freezing tortillas is a simple way to keep them on hand when you need them most.

-As with most things you freeze, the effort you put into freezing tortillas will help them last longer and impact the length of time they retain their quality.
+As with most things you freeze, the more effort you put into the freezing process, the longer they’ll retain their quality when frozen.

-In this article, we’ll cover how to freeze corn tortillas, how to freeze flour tortillas, several methods of freezing tortillas, how to thaw frozen tortillas and discuss the pros and cons of each method you can get the best results possible.
+In this article, we’ll cover how to freeze corn tortillas, how to freeze flour tortillas, and how to defrost frozen tortillas.
+We’ll also discuss the pros and cons of each method so you can get the best results possible.

 Let’s get started…